 The goal of treatment is to control or reverse the cause of the symptoms.
 Treatment depends on the condition causing delirium.
 The person may need to stay in the hospital for a short time.

 Stopping or changing medications that worsen confusion, or that are not necessary, may improve mental function.
-After asking about your medical history, your doctor will discuss medicines and substances that can worsen confusion include:
+After asking about your medical history, your doctor will discuss medicines and substances that can worsen confusion, such as alcohol.